 Well, that time of the year is here again!
-The summer holidays can be a stressful and financially draining time of year, however there is no reason why this time can't be jam packed with fun and happy times with your little ones!
+The summer holidays can be stressful and financially draining, however there is no reason why this time can't be jam packed with fun and happy times with your little ones!
 Here are some useful tips so you can keep your cool this summer and avoid stress:

 There is lots of pressure to fill every day of the summer holidays with amazing trips out, however the kids usually just want to spend time with you doing the simplest of things.

 The summer is a fabulous opportunity for picnics in the garden or the local park.
 Where can you walk to and explore?
 Perhaps download fact sheets from the internet about flowers and trees, bugs and butterflies and get the kids to find and identify as many different species as possible.
 Even if you don’t have a picnic blanket, take a couple of old towels.

 Take the ball games from the garden with you and if there is a group of you, a good game of rounders is always fun.